pr0g/cmake-examples/examples/core/README.md

 The lion's share of the comments are in the _header-only_ folder as that's the first of the four I created and the simplest of the bunch.
 Each `CMakeLists.txt` file for each library (_header-only_, _static_, _shared_ and _shared\_export_) contain a bunch of the same commands so I only explain them during their first use (mostly...) so do start with _header-only_ if you want to read through them.
 The recommended order would be _header-only_, _static_, _shared_/_shared\_export_.

 _NOTE_: The fourth project, _shared-export_, is very similar to _shared_ except it makes use of the `generate_export_header` command.
 This generates a file containing the export macros required when exporting functions from a _dll_.
-The `CMakeLists.txt` file for the library is modified slightly as well as the sample application which uses different macros/defines.
+The `CMakeLists.txt` file for the library is modified slightly as well as the sample application which uses different defines.

 ## Disclaimer